CodeCraftsmanAE/EventFlowHub/datasource-to-kafka-service/README.md

 This microservice fetches data from the News API at regular intervals using the `@Scheduled` annotation in a Spring Boot application.
 The fetched data will then be sent to Kafka for further processing.

+This project utilizes the [News-API-Java](https://github.com/KwabenBerko/News-API-Java) library, a Java client for the News API.
+This library simplifies the process of interacting with the News API and fetching news data.

 ## Table of Contents

 - [Features](#features)